 Share this article

-Last week’s long-awaited 0.25% rise in interest rates is unlikely to impact heavily on Kent’s housing market, according to the Financial Services Director of Cubitt & West' mortgage arm.
+Last week’s long-awaited 0.25% rise in interest rates is unlikely to impact heavily on the South's housing market, according to the Financial Services Director of Cubitt & West' mortgage arm.

 “Being the first rise after 10 years of the lowest rates since records began, it obviously generated a lot of attention in the media,” acknowledges Keith Lovell, of Rochester-based Mortgage Matters Direct.
 “However, the market has been anticipating a small rise of this kind for a long time, and consequently many lenders had already factored it into their calculations.”